-When you’re looking for a virtual private network (VPN) provider, you’ll hear two names over and over: ExpressVPN and Private Internet Access.
+When you’re looking for a virtual private network (VPN) provider, you’ll hear these two names over and over.

 We often hear people describe these two titans as polar opposites.
 Private Internet Access VPN (or PIA) is the cheap option — hard-working but no-frills.
 ExpressVPN is the elite choice — more expensive but a lot more powerful.

 Could ExpressVPN be more affordable than you think?
 Could PIA be as secure and sleek as its competitor?

 Founded in 2009, ExpressVPN is a virtual private network based in the British Virgin Islands, a territory with a friendly attitude toward data privacy.
 It offers users access to a network of over 3,000 VPN servers in 94 countries.

 ExpressVPN is one of the most popular VPN companies globally, regularly topping lists of the best VPN services.
 It’s also one of the most media-savvy, sponsoring a strong network of influencers.

 Learn more about this service in our ExpressVPN review.